-Quality staff constitutes the pre-eminent resource available to any institution.
-Human resource management presents significant challenges to the teachers service commission in terms of competencies, numbers of staff, mismatches, culture, values, attitudes, behaviours, motivation, staff development, productivity, policies, procedures and practices among others.
+Quality of staff constitutes the pre-eminent resource available to any institution.
+Human resource management presents significant challenges to the teacher's service attitudes, Behaviours, motivation, staff development, productivity, policies, procedures and practices among others.
 More specifically, the school is witnessing problems of low morale and poor work performance that have adversely affected staff commitment and service delivery.
 There is therefore need to address issues of low staff morale and productivity through policy and other problem solving initiatives in the areas of staff development, performance improvement programmes performance appraisal, improved terms and conditions of service, customer care and discipline.
-(T.S.C. strategic plan 2005-2010).
+T.S.C. strategic plan 2005-2010).

-1.3 General Objective
+1.2 General Objective

-The general objective was to examine the factors that influence motivation of members of staff.
+The general was to examine the factors that influence motivation of members of staff.